 - Camargo v.
 Sunnova Energy Systems, Inc.

-Baker Marquart achieved another Ninth Circuit victory on January 27, 2020, when the Ninth Circuit affirmed the Southern District of California’s ruling in McMillan, et al. v.
-Chaker, et al. In the case, plaintiffs argued defendants violated the federal Racketeer Influenced and Corrupt Organizations Act (RICO) based on the predicate act of extortion by disrupting plaintiffs’ right to practice law and publish decisions on the internet free of threats.
+In a Ninth Circuit victory, we successfully defended the dismissal of a RICO complaint brought against our client.
+In the case, plaintiffs alleged defendants violated the federal Racketeer Influenced and Corrupt Organizations Act (RICO) based on the predicate act of extortion by disrupting plaintiffs’ right to practice law.
 The appellate court upheld the district court’s finding that these allegations were insufficient to state a RICO claim as a matter of law.

 - David v.
 Textor

-Won an appeal before the Florida District Court of Appeals in a free speech dispute involving Florida’s cyberstalking law.
-The trial court had found that Waymaker’s client had violated the cyberstalking law by sending threatening text messages and emails to a competitor in a business dispute and by posting information about the plaintiff on social media and other on-line forums.
-The appellate court unanimously reversed, ruling that Waymaker client’s conduct did not constitute cyberstalking and that an injunction violated the client’s free speech rights under the U.S. Constitution.
+In a Florida state court appellate victory, we won an appeal in a free speech dispute involving Florida’s cyberstalking law.
+The trial court had found that our client had violated the cyberstalking law by sending threatening text messages and emails to a competitor in a business dispute and by posting information about the plaintiff on social media and other on-line forums.
+The appellate court unanimously reversed, ruling that our client’s conduct did not constitute cyberstalking and that an injunction violated the client’s free speech rights under the U.S. Constitution.

 - American Broadcasting Companies, Inc. v.
 Aereo, Inc.

-Submitted an influential amicus brief in a copyright dispute before the U.S. Supreme Court in a case with important implications for Waymaker’s client.
-In an amicus brief, Waymaker argued that the dispute could be decided on an alternative legal theory not briefed by the actual parties or any other amici.
-Several Justices seized on this issue during oral argument and questioned counsel about it.
-The court’s majority opinion embraced much of the language in Waymaker’s brief.
-Though the client was not a party to this dispute, the Supreme Court’s opinion was of immense importance to the client and highly effective in helping the client build its own legal case in a similar dispute.
+In a closely-watched copyright dispute in the U.S. Supreme Court, we submitted an influential amicus brief in a case with important implications for the firm’s client.
+In the amicus brief, we argued that the dispute could be decided on an alternative legal theory not briefed by the actual parties or any other amici.
+Several Justices questioned counsel for the parties about this issue during oral argument and the Supreme Court’s majority opinion embraced much of the argument and language in our brief.
+The opinion was of immense importance to our client and highly effective in helping the client build its own legal case in a similar dispute.

 - Whittaker v.
 Glaser Weil Fink Howard Avchen & Shapiro LLP

-Successfully petitioned the appellate court for interlocutory relief and successfully revived a breach of fiduciary duty claim brought by the firm’s client against a law firm in a legal malpractice action.
-The trial court had granted a demurrer in favor of the law firm, dismissing a breach of fiduciary duty claim against it.
-Waymaker filed a petition for interlocutory relief with the California Court of Appeal.
-The appellate court granted a preemptory writ of mandate and ordered the trial court to reconsider its decision.
-The trial court subsequently reversed its own order and ruled in the client’s favor.
+In a California appellate victory, we successfully obtained a preemptory writ of mandate that revived a breach of fiduciary duty claim asserted by our client.
+In a legal malpractice dispute, the trial court dismissed a breach of fiduciary claim brought by our client against the defendant law firm.
+After we filed a petition for interlocutory review, the appellate court ordered the trial court to reconsider its decision.
+The trial court subsequently reversed its own order and ruled in our client’s favor.

 - Mattel, Inc. v.
 MGA Entertainment

-Successfully represented Mattel in one chapter in the highly publicized legal battle over Barbie and Bratz dolls concerning an insurance indemnity and subrogation issue.
-The Ninth Circuit agreed with Waymaker’s argument that no further insurance payments were required, as the issue had not been properly raised in the trial court and was therefore waived.
+In a Ninth Circuit victory, we successfully represented Mattel in one chapter in the highly publicized legal battle over Barbie and Bratz dolls concerning an insurance indemnity and subrogation issue.
+The Ninth Circuit agreed with our argument that no further insurance payments were required, as the issue had not been properly raised in the trial court and was therefore waived.

 - Jones v.
 Jacobson

-Won affirmance of trial court’s denial of a motion to compel arbitration because no defendant was party to the agreement to arbitrate.
-The defendants, a group of Societe Generale affiliates, had moved to compel the Waymaker’s client to arbitrate the dispute based on a contract the client had signed with another entity affiliated with Societe Generale.
+In a state court appellate victory, we won affirmance of a trial court’s denial of a motion to compel arbitration.
+The defendants, a group of Societe Generale affiliates, had moved to compel our client to arbitrate based on a contract the client had signed with another entity affiliated with Societe Generale.
 In a published opinion, the court of appeal found that “[e]ven the strong public policy in favor of arbitration does not extend to those who are not parties to an arbitration agreement or who have not authorized anyone to act for them in executing such an agreement.”
 The case then proceeded in the trial court and was eventually favorably resolved on confidential terms.